sgladstone/com.pogstone.youthregistration/README.md

 - You can choose any profile or profiles for each child being registered.
 (Works the expected way when using the CiviEvent "online registration" tab)
 - You can select different child profiles for each event.
 - You can add or remove fields to the profiles for each parent and emergency contacts.
--The primary parent is not required to fill in any information about the 2nd parent.
+- The primary parent is not required to fill in any information about the 2nd parent.
 (Such as a single parent who does not wish to share information about the other parent)

 Current limitations: